TempoControl: Temporal Attention Guidance for Text-to-Video Models: Preliminaries

 To obtain a global view of token-level influence, we average attention maps across heads and cross-attention layers, producing an aggregate attention matrix $\bar{A}^t \in \mathbb{R}^{n_v \times n_p}$.
 This matrix quantifies the influence of each text token on each video token.

 The effect of a specific word~$i$ is measured by extracting the corresponding column $\bar{A}^t_i \in \mathbb{R}^{n_v}$.
 The vector $\bar{A}^t_i$ can be reshaped at temporal index $j$, yielding $\bar{A}^{t}_{j,i} \in \mathbb{R}^{H' \times W'}$, which represents the spatial influence of word~$i$ at temporal position~$j$ and denoising step~$t$.
-Figure~\ref{fig:atten} illustrates this for the words \textit{cat} and \textit{dog} in the prompt ``A cat and a dog.''
-The attention maps are up-sampled to the frame resolution for visualization.
+Figure~\ref{fig:atten} illustrates this for the words \textit{cat} and \textit{dog} in the prompt ``A cat and a dog.
+In the second half of the video, the dog appears.''
+Attention maps are upsampled to frame resolution for display.